Cancelleria Reliefs: History

 A number of cautious suggestions have been put forth as to the original location of the Cancelleria Reliefs.
 Most likely, the sculptures decorated one of the numerous buildings erected under Domitian.
 Brian Jones suggests two possible locations: the Templum Divorum, which was a shrine dedicated to the military triumphs of Vespasian and Titus, or one of multiple arches which were said to have been erected under Domitian, but were torn down following his death.

-Content
+Description

 Purpose and style

 The Cancelleria Reliefs depict events from the life of Domitian and the history of the Flavian dynasty, which was founded by Domitian's father Vespasian in 69 AD.
 The content of the works has dated their creation to at least 83.
 As a source of historical information, the reliefs are thought to have been part of a propaganda effort to legitimize the rule of the Flavian dynasty.

-The style of the works has imposed some difficulties on their correct dating however.
+The style of the works has imposed some difficulties on their correct dating, however.
 Whereas similar bas-reliefs which can be dated to the reign of Domitian with certainty, such as from the Arch of Titus, feature a more mannered, Baroque style of sculpture, the Cancelleria Reliefs seem to have been carved in the Classical style of the Augustan period.